dotkernel/dot-rbac/README.md

 ## Installation

-Run the following command in your project root directory
+Run the following command in your project root directory:

 ```bash
 $ composer require dotkernel/dot-rbac